Slovak Evangelical Church, Novi Sad

-The Slovak Evangelical Church in Novi Sad in Vojvodina, Serbia, is a Lutheran church built in 1886 in a baroque-neoclassical style under the patronage of Count Adolf Rajzer.
-The architectural style of the church is characterized by an eclectic combination of styles from the second half of the 19th century.
-Although the church suffered some damage during World War II, it has retained its original appearance.
+The Slovak Evangelical Church in Novi Sad, Serbia, is a Lutheran church under jurisdiction of the Slovak Evangelical Church of the Augsburg Confession in Serbia, serving local ethnic Slovak community.

 History

 In 1813, Slovaks constructed the first church along with a residence for the priest, a teacher's house, and a hall that functioned as a school on what is now Šafarikova Street.
 This church was destroyed during the confrontations linked with the Serb uprising of 1848–49.
 Construction of a new church commenced in 1884, and it was consecrated two years later.
 Since then, services have been held there continuously.

+Architecture

+It was built in a baroque-neoclassical style under the patronage of Count Adolf Rajzer.
+The architectural style of the church is characterized by an eclectic combination of styles from the second half of the 19th century.
+Although the church suffered some damage during World War II, it has retained its original appearance.